While cutting cable saves money, the costs of streaming services add up quickly. Here’s how to save money on streaming video services.

 Pros and Cons of Amazon Prime Video

 With all streaming services compared, Amazon Prime Video is the least worth the cost (in my opinion).
-While Prime Video does offer some excellent original series, like The Marvelous Mrs. Maisel, The Man in the High Castle and Fleabag, it’s catalog of shows and movies is severely lacking.
+While Prime Video does offer some excellent original series, like The Marvelous Mrs. Maisel, The Man in the High Castle, and Fleabag, its catalog of shows and movies is severely lacking.
 This streaming service does have quite a few older but very popular series, like Desperate Housewives and Chuck.
 It is definitely a streaming service that is better suited to trying for a month or two, watching all of the good content, and then moving on.
 The biggest draw for Amazon Prime Video is that it is included if you have an Amazon Prime membership.
 This means that many households already have access to Prime Video, without the additional monthly streaming subscription fee.
-We recently cancelled our Amazon Prime membership, therefore we don’t have Prime Video.
-There are a few children’s shows that will be missed, but overall it’s not much of a loss.
+We recently canceled our Amazon Prime membership, therefore we don’t have Prime Video.

 Pros and Cons of Peacock